 The Department of Asian Languages & Cultures at UW-Madison is student-centered and driven by research that is integrated into the classroom.
 With thematic foci in Asian languages, linguistics and literature, Asian cultural studies, religions of Asia, and critical issues in contemporary Asia, we aim to teach students how to recognize and critically analyze the realities of past and present “Asia” as a region that is crucial to the global flows of people, materials, and ideas through its own rich complexity with deep interconnection across multiple domains.
-For more inforamtion please review our Department Overview.
+For more information please review our Department Overview.

 Undergraduate Majors in the College of Letters and Science

 Undergraduates can choose from three majors, each has a different set of prerequisites and requirements.
 Students with prior experience in an Asian language will be required to take a placement test at UW-Madison prior to enrollment.

 A new undergraduate program in Asian Languages and Cultures will be available in Fall 2019.
 The plan includes multiple options, such as East Asian Studies, South Asian Studies, and Southeast Asian Studies, South Asian Studies, as well as a non-region-specific or Trans Asian options.
 The most up-to-date information about the Requirements and Learning Outcomes are made to Guide.

 The Chinese program offers students a range of courses and activities which impart an understanding of the culture and civilization of China.
 With the completion of three basic years of the language, students will be prepared to handle various types of colloquial Chinese.
 Most majors pursue advanced studies in Chinese linguistics or literature, while others combine an interest in China with a degree in business, education, engineering or journalism.
 The most up-to-date information about the Requirements and Learning Outcomes are made to Guide.